Kotlin/dataframe/docs/StardustDocs/topics/mean.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Analyze-->

-Computes the mean of values.
+Compute the means of values.

 Is available for numeric columns.
-Computed value has type `Double`.
-Use `skipNA` flag to skip `null` and `NaN` values.
+Computed value has a type `Double`.
+Use a `skipNA` flag to skip `null` and `NaN` values.

 <!---FUN meanModes-->